-Ever since then, Mr. Blankenbaker has told people that Dr. Holtsclaw had made "lots of mistakes," and so he had to appoint himself to "fix those mistakes."
-Strangely, Mr. Blankenbaker likes to joke around and tell people that he is now the "unofficial" historian for The Germanna Foundation, as if that is somehow funny.
+Ever since then, John has told people that Dr. Holtsclaw had made "lots of mistakes," and so he had appointed himself to "fix those mistakes."
+Oddly enough, John Blankenbaker likes to joke around that he is now the "unofficial" historian for The Germanna Foundation, as if that is somehow funny.